Jahangir-Alam-Noman/travel-interactive-website/README.md

      ▪	User can order and check  his/her packages  and also able to remove.

-     ▪	By this website user  can  and also manage booking.
+     ▪	By this website user  can also manage booking.

 ●	Technologies used : React,Firebase, React Router, Node,Express, MongoDB.